ApprenticeAI/frapy/docs/topics/commands.rst

     cd project_dir

-And you're ready to use the ``scrapy`` command to manage and control your project from there.
+And you're ready to use the ``frapy`` command to manage and control your project from there.

 Controlling projects
 --------------------

-You use the ``scrapy`` tool from inside your projects to control and manage them.
+You use the ``frapy`` tool from inside your projects to control and manage them.

 For example, to create a new spider::

-    scrapy genspider mydomain mydomain.com
+    frapy genspider mydomain mydomain.com

 Some Scrapy commands (like :command:`crawl`) must be run from inside a Scrapy project.
 See the :ref:`commands reference <topics-commands-ref>` below for more